ParisaFarmanifard/Iris-SAM/README.md

 ```

 ## Dataset
 The dataset is provided in `data` directory along with images and masks.
-The images are in `.jpg` format and masks are in `.png` format.
+The images are in `.jpg` format.

 ## Training
 To train the model, run the following command: